decentralized-identity/didcomm.org/site/content/protocols/action-menu/2.0/readme.md

 ## Message Reference

 ### Menu
-A `requestor` is expected to display only one active menu per connection when action menus are employed by the `responder`.
+A `requester` is expected to display only one active menu per connection when action menus are employed by the `responder`.
 A newly received menu is not expected to interrupt a user, but rather be made available for the user to inspect possible actions related to the `responder`.

 Message Type URI: `https://didcomm.org/action-menu/2.0/menu`